Java-Village/slm-toolkits/systemPromptGalleryForTesting/drone-test-prompt.md

 - Always include position (x, y) in task output
 - Ignore panels that do not match the user's described position or context
 - For condition checking tasks, verify if the panel has been inspected in the last 24 hours before assigning a new inspection
+- Unless the user explicitly asks for a condition check, do not assign a condition check task / clean task